theochem/horton/doc/dev_contribute.rst

     toony@poony ~/.../horton:master> ./setup.py build_ext -i
     toony@poony ~/.../horton:master> nosetests -v

+This will run the tests with the version of Horton in the source tree, i.e. not the one that is installed with ``python setup.py install``.
 There are some cases where the first two commands are not needed.
 You will figure out.

 When working on a specific part of the code, it is often convenient to limit the number of tests that are checked.
 The following runs only the tests in ``horton/test/test_cell.py``::